GuiDevloper/nullstack-view-counter/README.md

 - In **src/ViewCount.tsx** the logic happens.
 A server variable stores the count - Without the above caching, the initial goes wrong, pressing `Sync with server` shows how the server got hit twice.

+- In **src/utils.ts** there's a method to check if the user agent isn't among known bots, blocking the server count for them.

 ## How to run this project

 1. Install the dependencies: `npm install`